dipinpdinesh/Feature-Selection/README.md

 * Univariate Selection: Using a Statistical method called 'SelectKbest' and 'Chi2' function
 * Feature Importance: Using inbuilt class called 'Feature Importance' in Tree based classifier(ExtraTreesClassifier)
-* Corelation Matrix with Heatmap
+* Correlation Matrix with Heatmap